isomerpages/mlaw-corp/_covid19/03-FAQ.md

 **2. What types of contracts are covered?**

-The Bill covers the following contracts, as long as they were entered into before 25 March 2020.
+The Bill covers the following contracts, as long as they were entered into <u>before</u> 25 March 2020.
 Leases or licences for commercial and industrial property (e.g. lease for factory premises)
 * Construction contracts or supply contracts (e.g. contract for supply of materials)